Cannabis Facility Construction — Nationwide

 Cannabis Construction Codes & Industry Organizations

-Cannabis facilities must comply with standard commercial building codes plus industry-specific regulations that vary dramatically by state and municipality.
+Cannabis facilities must comply with standard commercial building codes plus industry-specific regulations that vary dramatically by state.

 NEC / NFPA 70

-The National Electrical Code governs all electrical installation, including Article 500 Class I Division 1/2 hazardous location classifications critical for hydrocarbon extraction rooms.
+The National Electrical Code governs all electrical installation, including Article 500 Class I Division classifications for extraction rooms.

 nfpa.org →NFPA 1 Fire Code

-The NFPA 1 Fire Code addresses hazardous materials storage, extraction solvent handling, fire suppression, and occupancy requirements specific to cannabis manufacturing operations.
+The NFPA 1 Fire Code addresses hazardous materials storage and extraction solvent handling.

 nfpa.org →ICC / IBC / IMC

-The International Code Council publishes the IBC for structural/occupancy, IMC for ventilation and odor control, and IPC for plumbing — all foundational codes for cannabis facility construction.
+The ICC publishes the IBC for structural/occupancy, IMC for ventilation and odor control, and IPC for plumbing.

 iccsafe.org →ASHRAE

-ASHRAE standards govern HVAC design for cannabis cultivation — including ventilation rates, dehumidification, and energy efficiency per Standard 90.1.
-ASHRAE has published specific guidance on controlled environment agriculture HVAC.
+ASHRAE standards govern HVAC design for cannabis cultivation including ventilation rates, dehumidification, and energy efficiency.

 ashrae.org →OSHA